September 24, 2018

 The lifetime risk of getting breast cancer is about one in 1,000 for U.S. men, compared to one in eight for U.S. women.

-Because it’s so rare, Johnson, a 50-year-old father, was shocked to hear his diagnosis.
+Because it’s so rare, Andre, a 50-year-old father, was shocked to hear his diagnosis.

-“I was speechless,” Johnson said.
+“I was speechless,” Andre said.
 “How can a male have breast cancer?
 How could this happen to me?

 “Then it became kind of scary.
 I never knew how fatal it could be.
 That’s when it got serious for me.”

-“If I didn’t get treated, if I didn’t get the right attention, it could have been fatal,” Johnson said.
+“If I didn’t get treated, if I didn’t get the right attention, it could have been fatal,” Andre said.
 “It could’ve been a whole different story.”

-“Women aren’t the only ones who can get breast cancer,” Johnson said.
+“Women aren’t the only ones who can get breast cancer,” Andre said.
 “It was a surprise to me, so don’t let it be a surprise to you.
 Cancer doesn’t have a gender.”